Cabaret Theatre Constitution

 Clause C: The Graphic Designer spearheads the image and presence of Cabaret Theatre on the Internet to build audience and membership.

 Clause E: Marquee Specialist is responsible for designing Cabaret Theatre’s Marquee.
+The Marquee should be completed and in place at least one week before opening night.

 Article VI.
 Members